cryptometrics/cql/README.md

 # cql

-cql is a monorepo that provides a graphql server and SKDs for connecting to and interacting with various APIs.
+cql is a monorepo that provides a graphql server and SKDs for connecting to and interacting with various APIs and websockets.

 ## Getting Started
   * [Install Bazel](https://github.com/cryptometrics/cql#installing-bazel)